 We have a specialist legal team who are instructed by families and advocates as well as regularly being instructed by the Official Solicitor in cases relating to a person’s well-being including medical treatment, mental capacity and financial issues.
 We can:

-- Liaise with the Clinical Commissioning Group regarding care and support
+- Liaise with the Integrated Care Board regarding care and support

 - Ensure any decision made is in the best interest of the young person